acgetchell/mundus-atrox/src/journals/second.md

 nearly outside.
 A few desultory arrows came out of the darkness, but they had little effect.

 The group decided to explore instead the side passage, but this time they made use of pickaxes and ropes that many of them had been carrying.
-CoralKing stealthily climbed up the passage, finding another group of 6 goblins arguing and abusing a tied up human.
+CoralKing stealthily climbed up the passage, finding another group of 6 Goblins arguing and abusing a tied up human.

-Turning the tides, the group blitzed into the room, taking down all of the goblins except one, which they kept as a prisoner.
+Turning the tides, the group blitzed into the room, taking down all of the Goblins except one, which they kept as a prisoner.

 The human prisoner turned out to be *Sildar Hallwinter*, a retired warrior and bodyguard of *Gundren Rockseeker*.
-He relayed that they were both ambushed by a large band of goblins with a bugbear leader, who took Gundren someplace else.
+He relayed that they were both ambushed by a large band of Goblins with a bugbear leader, who took *Gundren* someplace else.

-The party turned to interrogate the captured goblin, who revealed a number of items:
+The party turned to interrogate the captured Goblin, who revealed a number of items:

 - The Bugbear's name is *Klarg*, and he's the leader of the band, which numbers more than two dozen.
 But *Yeemik* is second in command, and know's many things of interest to the group.
 - *Klarg* answers to *King Grol*, chief of the *Cragmaw tribe*, who dwells in *Cragmaw Castle*.
 - *Klarg* received a messenger from *King Grol* a few days ago.
-Somone named the *Black Spider* was paying the *Cragmaws* to watch for the dwarf
+Somone named *The Black Spider* was paying the *Cragmaws* to watch for the dwarf
 *Gundren Rockseeker*, capture him, and send him and his effects (but most especially a map) back to *King Grol*.
 - *Klarg* took *Gundren* to *Cragmaw Castle*. *Yeemik* can lead the party there.

-At this point *Sildar* interrupts, saying he needs to get to Phandalin along with the supplies, because he needs to find out the whereabouts of his friend, *Iarno Glasstaff*, who went to *Phandalin* last summer to prepare the way.
+At this point *Sildar* interrupts, saying he needs to get to *Phandalin* along with the supplies, because he needs to find out the whereabouts of his friend, *Iarno Glasstaff*, who went to *Phandalin* last summer to prepare the way.
 He offers an additional 50 gold pieces for safe escort to *Phandalin*.

 The party agrees that they need to get *Sildar* and the wagon of supplies to *Phandalin*, and then find *Gundren*.